Pg96/IoT-2021-Individual-Assigments/README.md

 ### The _assignment3_ branch
 * The _assignment3_ branch - WIP
 ### The _main_ branch
 * The _main_ branch Is not directly related to the 3 assignments, as it is designed to keep compatibility of the device developed for the first assignment with the updated scripts and codes from AWS developed and modified to complete the other 2 assignments.
+It is mainly used to test & debug the interaction with the AWS facilities without employing the nodes from FIT IoT-Lab, which are generally slow to deploy and not so easy to interact with.

 Each branch contains a custom _README.md_ file that addresses the questions and the requests issued by each specific assignment.